-Hiccups are involuntary contractions of the diaphragm — the muscle that separates your chest from your abdomen and plays an important role in breathing.
-Each contraction is followed by a sudden closure of your vocal cords, which produces the characteristic "hic" sound.
+Hiccups are repeated spasms or sudden movements of the diaphragm that you can't control.
+The diaphragm is the muscle that separates your chest from your stomach area and plays an important role in breathing.
+A spasm in your diaphragm causes your vocal cords to suddenly close, producing a "hic" sound.

-Hiccups may result from a large meal, alcoholic or carbonated beverages or sudden excitement.
-In some cases, hiccups may be a sign of an underlying medical condition.
-For most people, a bout of hiccups usually lasts only a few minutes.
-Rarely, hiccups may persist for months.
-This can result in weight loss and exhaustion.
+Eating a large meal, drinking alcoholic or carbonated beverages, or getting excited suddenly may cause hiccups.
+In some cases, hiccups may be a sign of an underlying medical issue.
+For most people, hiccups usually last only a few minutes.
+Rarely, hiccups may continue for months.
+When they last that long, they can result in weight loss and extreme tiredness.

-Hiccups are caused by involuntary contractions of your diaphragm — the muscle that separates your chest from your abdomen and plays an important role in breathing.
-This involuntary contraction causes your vocal cords to close very briefly, which produces the characteristic sound of a hiccup.
+Spasms of your diaphragm that you can't control cause hiccups.
+The diaphragm is the muscle that separates your chest from your stomach area and plays an important role in breathing.
+This spasm causes your vocal cords to close briefly, producing a "hic" sound.

-Make an appointment to see your doctor if your hiccups last more than 48 hours or if they are so severe that they cause problems with eating, sleeping or breathing.
+Make an appointment to see your health care provider if your hiccups last more than 48 hours or if they're so severe that they cause issues with eating, sleeping or breathing.